On the socles of certain parabolically induced representations of $p$-adic classical groups: Unitary inductions

 \end{enumerate} \end{defi}

 In \cite{At}, to an extended multi-segment $\EE$ for $G_n$, we associate a representation $\pi(\EE)$ of $G_n$.
-It is irreducible or zero.
 To describe $\pi(\EE)$ explicitly, it was important to consider several orders on $I_\rho$.
 Nevertheless, in this paper, we assume that the order $>$ on $I_\rho$ always satisfies that